JedMeister/gameserver/README.rst

 Host a game server in minutes.
-Supports installation of a huge range of game servers, including Counter-Strike (Source & other CS titles), a range of Call of Duty titles, Minecraft, GTA: San Andreas, Quake III, a numer of Unreal Tournament titles, plus many others.
+Supports installation of a huge range of game servers, including Counter-Strike (Source & other CS titles), a range of Call of Duty titles, Minecraft, GTA: San Andreas, Quake III, a number of Unreal Tournament titles, plus many others.

 This appliance includes all the standard features in `TurnKey Core`_,